ventureoo/nvidia-tweaks/README.md

 - ``nvidia_drm.fbdev=1`` - enables hardware framebuffer support.
 Allows to use native display resolution in tty.
-This option has no effect on PRIME laptops, as the framebuffer is handled by the integrated graphics.
-This parameter is marked as experimental, so bugs may occur.
+This option has no effect on PRIME laptops, as the framebuffer is handled by the integrated graphics. ~~This parameter is marked as experimental, so bugs may occur.~~ After 570.xx, this parameter is enabled by default and is no longer experimental.

 Then we install udev rules from negative17 (https://github.com/negativo17/nvidia-kmod-common/blob/master/60-nvidia.rules).